Yomiko12/ReggieBot/README.md

 #### All commands must be prefixed with "r "
 ___

-## ReggieBot is currently active in 5+ servers
+## ReggieBot is currently active in 8 servers

 ___
 ## ADD TO YOUR SERVER
 https://discord.com/oauth2/authorize?client_id=766730222665728061&permissions=8&scope=bot
 ___

+## WARNING
+this bot requires administrator priveleges to function. this enables the bot to have access to large amounts of personal data and control over your Discord server.
+ReggieBot will NEVER share your personal data with ANYONE, but like any Discord bot, it technically could, so BE WARNED!

+### Data ReggieBot may store:
+Server name and ID
+Voice and text chat names and ID's
+User set events (setevent command)
+___

+## Report Issues/Possible Improvements
+If you discover any issues or have suggestions, please open a New Issue [HERE](https://github.com/Yomiko12/ReggieBot/issues)
+___

-## LATEST CHANGES
+## Latest Features

 ### 2021-04-20
 Added Mute, Deafen, and Disconnect commands.
-Removed i'm responses (too annoying after about an hour)
+Removed i'm responses (too annoying after about an hour) added sendmsg command to send messages to any chat by ID that Reggie has access to
+Removed R ithink

 ### 2021-03-14
-Added back event setter, now with support for multiple servers.
+Added new event setter, now with support for multiple servers.

 ### 2021-03-13
 Major rewrite and performance improvements